My friend Keith Flint, the voice of a jilted generation

-Some 25 years ago, writer and photographer Mörat was responsible for bringing The Prodigy into the Kerrang! world.
-On March 4, 2019, as the news of Keith Flint’s tragic passing broke, he penned this heartfelt tribute to a man he came to know away from the stage – words that echo loudly, one year on…
+Some 26 years ago, writer and photographer Mörat was responsible for bringing The Prodigy into the Kerrang! world.
+On March 4, 2019, as the news of Keith Flint’s tragic passing broke, he penned this heartfelt tribute to a man he came to know away from the stage – words that echo loudly, two years on…

 This one hurts.
 Fuck, they all hurt.
 We’ve lost too many in recent years, and it will never get any easier to deal with.
 But somehow this is different.
 The fire has gone out.
 At just 49 years old, Prodigy frontman Keith Flint died by suicide.
 The party is over.

 And maybe that’s why this sucks so much and is so very difficult to comprehend.
 You see, The Prodigy didn’t write sad songs, never fell on black days.
 They were the soundtrack to ’aving it large and jumping around like your boots were on fire, the punkin’ instigators who always put a smile on your face.
 Whether it was on a club dancefloor or in a muddy field, you couldn’t not dance, couldn’t not feel alive to your very core.
 And Keith Flint, in many ways, was the host of the party, danger illustrated, mad as a bag of weasels, the twin-mohawked loony with a lust for life… A life ended far too soon.